 - 20g grated Gruyere cheese

 - Once cooked, let it rest for 5 minutes.
-The inside should be soft and moist, the outside crispy, the cheese in the stuffing melted.
+The inside should be soft and moist, the outside crispy, the cheese in the middle melted.
 A little sticky juice will remain in the roasting dish – don’t waste it as it tastes amazing; just pour a little over each piece of pork once plated.

 Share, follow, like, enjoy!